China Medal (German Empire)

-The China Medal (China-Denkmünze), was a medal of the German Empire.
-It was established on 10 May 1901 by Kaiser Wilhelm II, in his capacity as King of Prussia and German Kaiser.
-There were two versions of the medal one in bronze and a variant in steel.
-The bronze medal was a reward for service by German troops and civilians during the Boxer Rebellion.
-The steel medal was awarded to people contributing to the war effort at home and the sailors of the merchant fleet transporting the soldiers to China.
+The China Medal, officially the China Commemorative Medal (German:China-Denkmünze), was a medal of the German Empire.
+It was instituted on 10 May 1901 by Kaiser Wilhelm II, in his capacity as German Emperor.
+It was issued to German participants in the Chinese Boxer Rebellion of 1900–1901, in recognition of their contributions to the war effort both in the combat zone and on the home front.